IceCreamYou/THREE.Terrain/roadmap.md

 Try IFFT(LowPassFilter(FFT(WhiteNoise()))) again as a procedural generation method Try simulating techtonic plates as a procedural generation method as described at https://webcache.googleusercontent.com/search?q=cache:http://experilous.com/1/blog/post/procedural-planet-generation
 Support a terrain "mask" for creating holes

+## 2.2

+Allow terrain generators and filters to partially apply by returning promises, to enable watching while the terrain is transformed

 ## 3.0